 05.03 Chief, Reactor Inspection Branch (IRIB), NRR/DIRS

 a.
-Decides when, in response to referred OpE, changes to one or more inspection program elements are appropriate, including the development of, or revision inspection guidance, the approval of OpESSs.
+Decides when, in response to referred OpE, changes to one or more inspection program elements are appropriate, including the development of, or revision of inspection guidance, and the approval of OpESSs.

 b.
 Supports the distribution, tracking, and communication of OpE to the inspection program staff and the inspection staff.